-You need prior Plan

-approval for certainFor certain services your
+You need prior Plan approval for certain services

-Before giving approval,

-meets other coverage red

 For certain services your Plan physician must obtain approval from Medical Group.
 Before giving approval, we may consider if the service or item is medically necessary and meets other coverage requirements.
 We call this review and approval process "prior authorization".